-Hoping to complete her doctorate, she spent several years on the support staff of a major foundation’s humanities program, where she was entrusted with evaluating and recommending grant projects proposed by some of the nation’s leading scholars.
+Hoping to complete her doctorate, she spent several years on the staff of a major foundation’s humanities program, where she was entrusted with evaluating and recommending grant projects proposed by some of the nation’s leading scholars.
 At night she took graduate courses at New York University in literature, philosophy and the history of ideas.
-When a professional staff position at the foundation was given to someone less qualified, she left, to assist the president and C.E.O. of a large multimedia company.
-Gradually she established herself as a development consultant to nonprofit educational institutions, and combined this with teaching writing and literature as an adjunct professor at a community college.
+When a professional staff position she applied for at the foundation was given to someone far less qualified, she left, becoming the assistant to the president and C.E.O. of a large multimedia company.
+Gradually she established herself as a development consultant to nonprofit educational institutions, and combined this with teaching writing and literature an adjunct college professor at a community college.

-Finally, in her fifties, she completed her Ph.D. in comparative literature at NYU.
-Soon after, she was invited to create interdisciplinary literature-based courses at Marymount Manhattan College.
+In her fifties, she completed her doctorate in comparative literature at NYU, and was invited to create interdisciplinary literature-based courses at Marymount Manhattan College.
 There she was honored with a teaching award in the humanities.
-Her course topics ranged from major religious texts of the world, to women writers on the intertwining of love and evil, to devil figures and perceptions of evil in Western culture, to the Ten Commandments as reconfigured in film and recent literature, to memoirs by people who’ve healed creatively from life-threatening trauma.
-She has adapted some of these for continuing education programs at the City University of New York Graduate Center and New York University.
+Her course topics ranged from major religious texts of the world, to women writers on the intertwining of love and evil, devil figures and perceptions of evil in Western culture, the Ten Commandments as reconfigured in film and recent literature, and memoirs by people who’ve healed creatively from life-threatening traumas.
+She adapted some of these course for continuing education programs at the City University of New York Graduate Center and New York University.

 Her publications (see link in sidebar) include book reviews, an interview with a Pulitzer Prize-winning author, and a series of essays on literature and phenomenology (a branch of philosophy that focuses on human experience rather than formal language analysis).
-She has recently completed a memoir of her mother, Love, Rachel, which will be published either by a traditional publishing house or independently as an e-book.
+She has recently completed a memoir of her mother, [LOVE] RACHEL – A Daughter’s Memoir of Love, Betrayal, and Grace, which is available in paperback and as an e-book.
 Her next project is to update and expand the book she wrote for her doctorate, on the role of attention in producing what—for want of a better term—is perceived as evil.

-See her Intro Post for why the play of attention moves behind so many of life’s problems and suffering, pleasures and joys.
+See the Intro and following posts for thoughts on how the play of attention moves behind so many of life’s problems, suffering, pleasures and joys.